gilbox/elegant-react/README.md

 Comments/suggestions/PRs are all welcome.
 This is still experimental.

+## what is elegant-react?

+`elegant-react` is an npm package.
+The source code for the npm package is in the `src/` directory of this repo.
+This package provides a simple ES7 class decorator (`@elegant-react`) that via a higher-order component that facilitates working with immutable data:

+  - Automatically optimizes your shouldComponentUpdate.
+In order for this optimization to be efficient, all props passed to components should be scalar or immutable values.

+  - Provides a simple subedit function that looks like this:

+          const subedit = (edit, ...path) => transform =>
+              edit(state => state.updateIn(path, transform));

+  - Allows designated props to be treated as static so that changes to those props don't trigger render updates.

+This github repo is also currently the home for a growing number of experiments related to React functional patterns.
+The code for these experiemnts live in the `examples/` dir.
+Some use the `elegant-react` npm package but others, for the sake of simplicity, do not.

 ## about

 This repo started off as a demonstration of some concepts that I wrote about in [this Medium article](https://medium.com/@gilbox/an-elegant-functional-architecture-for-react-faa3fb42b75b) and [this one](https://medium.com/p/7acf5d0cf00e) as well.
 However, since that time elegant-react